HarutoHiroki/alexflipnote.js/README.md

 `color/steam` will return a JSON (example: [Color](https://api.alexflipnote.dev/color/00ffd9) [Steam](https://api.alexflipnote.dev/steam/user/alexflipnote))

-`fml` will return a JSON `{text: "text": "Today, I was running late for school and accidentally ran a red light and got pulled over.
+`fml` will return a JSON `{"text": "Today, I was running late for school and accidentally ran a red light and got pulled over.
 I couldn't find the registration and was freaking out, when the cop told me that he wouldn't give me a ticket if he could give me some advice.
 His advice?
 Don't wear your shirt inside-out.
 FML"}`

 ## Typings
 I added a typings file and will be working to perfect it.
 This allows editors like VSC to use intellisense/autocomplete to suggest functions and help out with parameters and to see what you'll be receiving as a result of function calls.